spracing/spracingpixelosd/ReadMe.md

 4) cannot be broken by changes to the flight-controller code.
 5) allows the OSD bios code to be updated and released on a different schedule to the flight-controller code.

+Recently the code in the library can now be built in standalone mode again, like it was in the original prototype.

+This is because:
+1) Betaflight maintainers were not willing to merge the SPRacingPixelOSD Pull Request into Betaflight and the amount of effort required to maintain a fork of BF.
+2) Flight-One going defunct.
+3) The desire to re-use the code on a standalone L432 board, for integration with VTXs, with latest support for the pre-existing CanvasAPI over UART already used by flight-control software.

-### Library
+### Source

-The library is in the `library` folder of this repository.
+The main source is in the `source/latest` folder of this repository.

-The library uses two frame-buffers, and this doubles the frame-buffer memory requirement.
+The system uses two frame-buffers, and this doubles the frame-buffer memory requirement.

 Two frame-buffers are used so that the flight control software can draw into one frame-buffer, when it has time, whilst the video overlay is being displayed from the other frame-buffer.